 I didn’t know sesame chicken was so easy to make.
 Did you know sesame chicken was so easy to make?
-Well, now we both know, and have no excuse not to make it on the regular.
+Well, now we both know, and have no excuse not to make Easy Sesame Chicken on the regular.

-I mean, seriously, this is plate lickin’ good stuff here and you can probably make it in about the same amount of time that it takes for the take out guy to get to your door.
+I mean, seriously, this is plate lickin’ good stuff here and you can probably make this homemade Sesame Chicken in about the same amount of time that it takes for the take out guy to get to your door.
 Serve this up with something veggi-licious on the side, like steamed broccoli or Crunchy Asian Salad, for a well rounded meal and you will have dinner owned.

 Easy Sesame Chicken